byronthecoder/Get_Phase_Tools/readme.md

 Its first argument is the input signal and its second argument the sampling frequency.
 The following optional arguments are:
 **m**: (positive integer; optional, default: 16) number of filtered points for Savitzky-Golay differentiator.
 **n**: (positive integer; optional, default: 5) polinomial order of the differentiator.
-**nMasks**: (positive integer; optional, default 8)number of masks used to extract the independent mode function via masked EMD.
+**nMasks**: (positive integer; optional, default 22)number of masks used to extract the independent mode function via masked EMD.
 **ampCoeff**:(positive real; optional, default: 2) coefficient determining the amplitude of the masks as a proportion of 4*std(signal) (as this is a rough estimate of the signal's range from the std if the signal's values are normally distributed).
-**quadMethod**: (a string or a cell of two strings, default: 'h').
-MEthod to be use in the computation of the quadrature signal 'h' stands for Hilbert and 'q'.
+**quadMethod**: (a string or a cell of two strings in Matlab and a string or a list of two strings in Python, default: {'h','h'} in Matlab and ['h','h'] ).
+Method to be use in the computation of the quadrature signal 'h' stands for Hilbert and 'q'.
 If two strings are provided a different method will be adopted in in the first or the second part of the algorithm.
-**threshs**:(scalar or vector of two positive real values close to zero, default: 1E-10): threshold for refined amplitude normalization.
+**threshs**:(scalar or vector of two positive real values close to zero, default: [1E-10,1E-10]  ): threshold for refined amplitude normalization.
 If two values, different thresholds will be used in the two parts of the algorithm.

 The function's outputs are:
 **PHI**: sthe signal's phase.